updated March 3, 2026

 What is Kyudo?

 Kyudo is a form of meditation using traditional Japanese archery.
 It is sometimes known as "Zen Archery," but here "zen" doesn't mean the "Meditation (Zen) School" of Buddhism, but rather simply "meditation."
 So at Miyako Kyudojo, we simply call it "stand-up meditation."
 For more information about Kyudo in general, browse the local Washington, DC Kyudo page.
 Our teacher is Kanjuro Shibata, Sensei.
-(FIND NEW SITE) This site has lots of pictures, a list of other locations for Kyudo, and cool info.
+(FIND NEW SITE for Sensei -- The old site had lots of pictures, a list of other locations for Kyudo, and cool info.)

 Would it be possible to come observe a practice?

 Sure -- you won't be disturbing anything, and it's best to observe before you start, anyway.
-We practice NEW TIME & PLACE TO BE ANNOUNCED.
+We practice Sundays 12:30 - 2:30pm at Capital Aikikai, 923 Sligo Ave, Silver Spring, MD.

 What would I need to start?